2020-2023

 6.8 No Reprisals Clause

-No reprisals shall be taken by the Board against any bargaining unit member because of the member’s participation in a grievance.
+No reprisals shall be taken by the Board against any bargaining unit member because of the bargaining unit member’s participation in a grievance.

 6.9 Grievance Withdrawal